 Grand Marais, right up north just 30 miles as the crow flies from Canada, is an absolute artist’s dream.
 A group of artists settled there years ago and now it’s become a mecca for the creative, with different centres and workshops dotted around the town.

 Its right on the lake making it the perfect spot to let any creative juices one might have, flow.
 Artists hung out at the Grand Marais Art Colony – where the boat above was carved – chilled by the lake and apparently once a year all lined up on Artist’s Point (the tip of a peninsula) to paint the scenery.
 It’s also where you’ll find the Betsy Bowen Gallery, the famous painter.

-A stunning road trip route
+6. Drive the stunning road trip route

 We took the North Shore All American Road all the way from Duluth to Grand Marais.
 I’d planned to do some work along the route, but the views out over Lake Superior were too beautiful to miss.